dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 - **Native TypeScript support**: currently developers need to run the `tsc` transpiler by hand.
 We should be able to make `jk` consume TypeScript files natively a la [deno][deno].
-- **Kubernetes strategic merging**: the merging primitives are currently quite basic and we'd like to extend the object merging capabilities of the standard library to implement Kubernetes [strategic merging][k8s-merge].
+- **Kubernetes strategic merging**: the object merging primitives are currently quite basic and we'd like to extend the object merging capabilities of the standard library to implement Kubernetes [strategic merging][k8s-merge].
-- Expose **typing generation for `CustomResources`**.
+- Expose **type generation for Kubernetes custom resources**.
 - More **helper libraries** to generate Grafana dashboards, custom resources for the Prometheus operator, ...
 - Produce **more examples**: it's easy to feel a bit overwhelmed when facing a new language and paradigm.
-More examples should hopefully be useful to make `jk` more approachable.
+More examples would make `jk` more approachable.

 ## Try it yourself!

 It's easy to download `jk` from the [github release page][jk-releases] and [try it yourself][jk-quickstart].
-You can also peruse through the (currently small amount of) [`examples`][jk-examples].
+You can also peruse through the (currently small amount of) [examples][jk-examples].

 [ansible]: https://www.ansible.com/
 [ansible-playbooks]: https://docs.ansible.com/ansible/latest/user_guide/playbooks.html#